How to Lose Belly Fat

 2. Healthy Diet

 Make your calories count.
 Nutrition is the foundation of health.
 Whole body health is not simply a calorie restricted diet.
 Calorie restriction when employed haphazardly can be as damaging as over indulging.
 Eliminate trans-fats (often listed as hydrogenated oils) and saturated fats, processed foods and simple carbohydrates (sugars and refined flours) while simultaneously increasing whole foods.
 Increased fiber intake has been shown to reduce visceral fat.
 Healthy fats from nuts, fish and avocado also have been associated with visceral fat loss.
-Dr. Oz suggests adding low fat dairy products and green tea to your diet to help fight visceral fat (2017).
+Dr. Oz suggests adding low fat dairy products and green tea to your diet to help fight visceral fat (Oz, 2017).

 3. Proper Sleep